 Vt.
 LBR 4001-1.
 Automatic Stay – Relief from Automatic Stay.

-Relief Through a Chapter 13 Plan.
+Debtor’s Motion Through a Chapter 13 Plan.

 A debtor may request the stay be lifted in favor of a secured creditor as an embedded motion in Part 3.5 of Official Form 113.
-[If a debtor is the movant, the debtor must file a proposed order for that relief.]
+The debtor must serve that motion according to the Bankruptcy Rules, and separately file a proposed order for that relief.

 Motion Contents Generally.